Ruth Myers (costume designer)

 Ruth Myers (born 1940) is a British costume designer.
-She has received various accolades, including an Emmy Award and two Costume Designers Guild Awards, in addition to nominations for two Academy Awards and two BAFTA Awards.
-She was honored with the CDG Career Achievement Award in 2008.
+She has received various accolades, including two Costume Designers Guild Awards and an Emmy Award, in addition to nominations for two Academy Awards and two BAFTA Awards.
+She was honored with the Costume Designers Guild Career Achievement Award in 2008.

 Career

 Myers was born and grew up in Manchester, England and attended the St. Martin's School of Art in London.
 Early in her career, she sewed sequins for Anthony Powell while also working as an assistant to Sophie Harris (costume designer for classic English films).
 Myers then turned to theatre and low-budget films such as the 1967 comedy Smashing Time.
 Upon being persuaded by Gene Wilder, Myers moved to the U.S. and worked with him on the films The World's Greatest Lover, The Woman in Red, and Haunted Honeymoon.

 Myers was the costume designer on the film The Russia House, notable for the costumes and splendid clothing worn by Roy Scheider.

 Myers acted as costume designer for the 2002 film The Four Feathers, the 2006 film Monster House and the 2008 film City of Ember (which were both directed by Gil Kenan).
 She worked with Kevin Spacey in the films L.A.
 Confidential and Beyond the Sea.
 For the latter production, she used textiles from the 1950s and 1960s and ultimately designed 65 outfit changes for Spacey that appear in the film.
 The actor, who portrayed singer Bobby Darin, had to wear a wide range of costumes as a reflection of his life's journey, from bright suits to his signature red sweater.

 In 2008, Myers received the Career Achievement Award at the Costume Designers Guild Awards.
 In 2011 she designed the costumes for the supernatural teen drama film Vampire Academy.
 The following year, Myers oversaw costume design for the television miniseries Hemingway & Gellhorn.
 Myers' efforts earned her a nomination in the outstanding made-for-television movie or miniseries category at the Costume Designers Guild Awards.

 Ruth Myers is the proprietor of Ruth Myers Costume Design.